Quantum Darwinism-encoding transitions on expanding trees: General setup and observables

-whereas in an intermediate phase, $\chi(F;R)$ tends to neither $0$ or $\ln q$; typically, we expect it to tend to an intermediate value, $0 < \chi(F;R) < \ln q$.
-Thus $\chi(F;R)$ is a scalar quantity (not a distribution) that distinguishes the three phases.
-Such quantities are not unique: an alternative is the ``purity'' \footnote{Note that this has nothing to do with a two-replica calculation; the ensemble average considered in this work is always the ``physical'' one dictated by Born's rule, or the $n\to 1$ limit in terms of the replica trick}:
+As a consequence, any function $f(\tilde{Q})$ that is extremized by perfectly QD and perfectly encoding ensembles can be used to probe the three phases.
+Besides the Holevo abound, another example is the ``purity'' \footnote{Note that this has nothing to do with a two-replica calculation; the ensemble average considered in this work is always the ``physical'' one dictated by Born's rule, or the $n\to 1$ limit in terms of the replica trick}:

-One can readily check that its average tends to $1$ and $0$ in the QD and encoding phase, respectively.
-Moreover, for a qubit ($q=2$), it is not hard to see that the conditional entropy equals the following average:
+From the equivalent definitions above, it follows that the averaged purity $\left<r^2 \right>$ tends to $1$ and $0$ in the QD and encoding phase, respectively.
+For a qubit ($q=2$), the Helovo bound is related to the purity as follows: